User guide

 Starting points

-Every player begins with 100 ladder points per category as a baseline (outdoor/indoor × singles/doubles each include that floor before ledger changes).
-Accounts created in April 2026 (UTC) use 150 per category instead for that signup cohort.
+Every player begins with 100 ladder points in each of the four categories (outdoor/indoor × singles/doubles) before ledger changes — 400 total at signup across all categories.
 Points are tracked separately for singles and doubles.

 How you earn (and lose) points